MWall541/Dragon-Mounts-Legacy/README.md

 - Dragon breath (end) has a chance of summoning a harming cloud upon explosion or impact.

+- Dragon breath (storm) has a chance of summoning lightning and a lightning field that damages mobs upon explosion or impact.

 - Updated JP and UK translations.

 - Tweaked dragon tails of Nether, Water, Ghost, and Forest dragons.